 "I entrust Changbai to you.
 You must bring Changbai and the whole area of West Jiandao under our influence.
 This will give us the support of the people and build up our manpower reserves.
 If we fail to win over West Jiandao, we shall be unable to carry out large-unit operations in the homeland across the Amnok.
 We must advance to the homeland this spring or this summer, come what may.
-From now onwards, you must work well among the people behind the enemy line.
+From now onwards, you must work well among the people.
 Your mission is to build party organizations and at the same time rally the people behind the ARF.
 It is a difficult job to win over the people, and success in this work depends on you.
-I trust you. ..."
+I trust you...."

 On the morning of Kwon's departure we had fought a battle, so he left us in an unsettled atmosphere.

-Going by way of the dashifu's house at Shiqidaogou and Ri Je Sun's house at Ershidaogou, Kwon arrived in safety at Tuqidianli, Shiqidaogou, his base, as designated by Headquarters.
+Going by way of the dashifu's house at Shiqidaogou and Ri Je Sun's house at Ershidaogou, Kwon arrived in safety at Tuqidian-li, Shiqidaogou, his base, as designated by Headquarters.
 Shiqidaogou was located in the heart of Changbai County.
 The village was also called Wangjiagou because a Chinese landlord surnamed Wang had thrown his weight about in the village.
 From there it was also easier to infiltrate deep into the homeland via Hoin and Hyesan across the Amnok.
 Wangjiadong is one of the villages in Wangjiagou.

-Kwon took up his residence in Tuqidianli in the guise of So Ung Jin's maternal nephew, a nephew who had lost his job after working as a day labourer at the railway construction site between Kilju and Hyesan.
+Kwon took up his residence in Tuqidian-li in the guise of So Ung Jin's maternal nephew, a nephew who had lost his job after working as a day labourer at the railway construction site between Kilju and Hyesan.
 So Ung Jin was an experienced underground worker who had been engaged in revolutionary work as a member of an anti-Japanese organization in Yanji after finishing middle school.
 He had moved to West Jiandao when his identity had been discovered.
 So Ung Jin, Choe Kyong Hwa and other members of the revolutionary organization in Shiqidaogou helped Kwon to settle in Wangjiadong without being suspected.
 They obtained a house and a small area of farmland for him, as well as a residence permit from the police station by bribing the head of the police station with opium.

 From then, Kwon Yong Byok and Hwang Nam Sun began a "conjugal" life in the cottage provided by organization members under assumed names, Kwon as Kwon Su Nam and Hwang as Hwang Jong Ryol.
-Later Kwon confessed that he had addressed Hwang as Comrade Hwang more than once, to their embarrassment.
+Later Kwon confessed that he had addressed Hwang as Comrade Hwang more than once, to their embarrassment man's hand while going from house to house for his underground work, he helped the family, by chopping firewood, cutting fodder and sweeping the yard.
+At homes where a wedding or funeral ceremony was in preparation, he helped by making cakes or butchering pigs.